 The new guidelines will accept space characters, making it easier to accurately type in a long phrase, all printable ASCII characters, and allow for passwords in another language.
 The guidelines will also accept Unicode characters…including emoji’s!
 I don’t know about you, but a password with the heart eye cat emoji sounds pretty great to me.

 NIST opened the changes to public comments for a while, but the comment period has since closed.
 While the new version of the Digital Authentication Guidelines, Special Publication 800-63-3, won’t be released until May, you can continue to follow it as it comes together in an easy to read format on NIST’s website.
-And for a more thorough explanation for all those changes, check out this presentation by Jim Fenton.
+And for a more thorough explanation for all those changes, check out Jim Fenton’s presentation “Toward Better Password Requirements”.